GDQuest/website/content/open-source/guides/learn-godot/beginner/index.md

 ## Become a game developer

-We collected and reviewed dozens of **free online resources** resources to help you learn to make your first video games with [Godot](https://godotengine.org/).
+We collected and reviewed dozens of **free online resources** to help you learn to make your first video games with [Godot](https://godotengine.org/).

 This learning path will take you from 0 to your first full-blown games, albeit small ones.